apostrophecms/apostrophe-documentation/tutorials/pages/custom-rendering.md

 However, the `apostrophe-fancy-pages` module is all hooked up to let you override the `dispatch` method to change this behavior.

 To do that you'll need an `index.js` file in your `lib/modules/company` folder, with a constructor for your module.
-After you invoke the superclass constructor you can provide an override of the dispatcher:
+After you invoke the superclass constructor you can provide an override of the dispatch method.
+See examples below (commented out at the moment).
+The default behavior is to render the usual template for the page from `views/pages`.

 ```javascript
 module.exports = company;